 In 2018 Hilary worked for the charity Thriving Through Venture, leading a teenage photographic project that compared the community of Gunjur in the Gambia with its twinned town of Marlborough in Wiltshire.

-The resulting work, ‘Humans of Marlborough and Gunjur’, was exhibited at the White Horse Gallery in Marlborough in December 2018 and is currently on tour.
+The resulting work, ‘Humans of Marlborough and Gunjur’, was exhibited at the White Horse Gallery in Marlborough in December 2018 and went on a tour of local schools.
 Other recent projects include an ongoing study at Cirencester Cattle Market, Humans of Bedwyn and St Mary’s Church, Tidcombe.